zougari47/ai-shortcuts/README.md

-# Firefox Extension for chatGPT Shortcuts (Gemini & Bing Copilot)
+# Firefox extension: ChatGPT shortcuts for Gemini & Bing Copilot

 This repository houses a Firefox extension that unleashes the power of chatGPT shortcuts within Gemini and Bing Copilot.